TryAtSoftware/Equalizer/README.md

 This code is simple, very straightforward and easy to understand.
 However, it seems redundant and hard to maintain (especially when the structure of the equalized type changes).

-Instead of creating multiple complex equalization profiles to equalize the values of all publicly exposed properties for a given type, you can use a `general equaliation` profile.
+Instead of creating multiple complex equalization profiles to equalize the values of all publicly exposed properties for a given type, you can use a `general equalization` profile.

 ```C#
 var equalizer = new Equalizer();